JaNay Brown-Wood, M.A. PhD Student - Learning and Mind Sciences

 Investigated whether baby sign trained infants could also learn sounds as object labels.

-Full Time Professor, Los Rios Community College District, American River College, Early Childhood Education, Fall 2013-Present
+Full Time, Tenured Professor, Los Rios Community College District, American River College, Early Childhood Education, Fall 2013-Present

 Early Childhood Education 300: Introduction to Principles and Practices in Early Childhood